newaetech/chipwhisperer/doc/api/project.rst

 Initialization
 --------------

 A project can be accessed one of two ways.
-It can either be loaded from a disk or created new.
-There are two functions that provide this functionality.
+It can either be loaded from storage, created new, or imported.

 .. autofunction:: chipwhisperer.open_project

 .. autofunction:: chipwhisperer.create_project

+.. autofunction:: chipwhisperer.import_project

 Usage